princeibs/celo-101-tutorial/README.md

     </ChakraProvider>
   )
 ```
 This part of the `App` component is pretty straight forward.
-We wrapped the whole section inside `ChakraProvider` so that we can other Chakra-Ui components our app.
+We wrapped the whole section inside `ChakraProvider` so that we can other Chakra-UI components our app.
 We first confirm if thehe  address is set, and then proceed to display the UI with all it's component.
-And it the address is not set, we display a UI that allows the users to connect thier wallet to our dapp by utilizing the `connect()` function provided by `useCelo()`.
+And if the address is not set, we display a UI that allows the users to connect thier wallet to our dapp by utilizing the `connect()` function provided by `useCelo()`.

 The other part code builds the page layout and added some styling using Chakra-UI.